 For more details and to apply click here.

 For surgeons only, with surgical experience and interested in further training in Orthopaedics, with a higher degree.

 You can register for the MChOrth degree through Professor Murali and work at as a registrar.
 This is for 3 years.

 Details are online here

 Short clinical visits are available to surgeons and therapists.
 These are very popular and we limit the number of clinical visitors.
-You will need to register with the hospital medical personnel department.
 You will not be able to perform or assist with any surgery or directly partake in clinical activities, but would be welcome to join the weekly educational activities in the Unit.
-Visits can be arranged directly by contacting us or via an Orthopaedic Product Company (Smith & Nephew, Arthrex, DePuy, Tornier, Corin).
+Visits can be arranged by contacting an upper limb consultant or emailing Diane Allmark, at firstname.lastname@example.org or via an Orthopaedic Product Company (Smith & Nephew, Arthrex, DePuy, Tornier, Corin).